 My Experience at The Haunted Stanley Hotel

-The crash had come from the trashcan and sounded as though someone had picked up the plastic liner with the bottles and dropped it into the metal bin.
-It could have been that one bottle shifted causing the others to fall but it seemed to have more force behind it than that.
+The noise had clearly come from the trash can.
+It sounded as if someone had picked up the plastic liner containing the bottles and dropped it forcefully into the metal bin.
+While it’s possible a bottle shifted, the sound seemed far too loud and deliberate.

 Things to Know Before You Go: